zio/interop-reactive-streams/README.md

 ### Channel that outputs to a Subscriber

 `ZChannel.toSubscriber` creates a channel that outputs to a `Subscriber`.
-The upstream can fail with any `Throwable`, which will be signaled to the subscriber's `onError` method.
-If the subscriber cancels its subscription, the channel fails with unit.
+The upstream can fail with any `Throwable`, which will be signaled to the subscriber's `onError` method and cause the channel to fail with `Some(throwable)`.
+If the subscriber cancels its subscription, the channel fails with `None`.

 To use the channel as the destination for a stream, one method is to use `pipeThroughChannel` to get the effect of signalling the subscriber, and `runDrain` to run the resulting stream.